casefabric/guide/docs/extensions/workflow.md

 - When 3 tasks each have Four Eyes with the other 2, then all three tasks must be performed by a different user.

 Needless to say that the complexity of these scenarios may lead to configuration mistakes.
-The CaseFabric IDE allows making such "mistakes" during modeling.
+The Case Designer allows making such "mistakes" during modeling.
 The CaseFabric Engine is more precise.
 When validating the model, the engine will recognize invalid configurations.

 ![Image](assets/extensions/combined-four-eyes-rendez-vous.png)